mjmanley/PredictiveModeling/pm_service_ui_spark_learning_system.md

     ```
     {: codeblock}

-    **Thresholds** The threshold value that will trigger retraining process (if calculated during evaluation metric value is below the threshold)
+    **Thresholds**: The threshold value that will trigger retraining process (if calculated during evaluation metric value is below the threshold)

     ```
     0.8
     ```

-    **Automatically deploy the retrained model** Deploy retrained model if it shows better quality (metric value) than currently deployed one.
+    **Automatically deploy the retrained model**: Deploy retrained model if it shows better quality (metric value) than currently deployed one.

 5. Click **Set up**.